BAAPPS/Playground/SwiftUI_Learning/Project_16/README.md

 - Sharing custom data using SwiftUI’s environment
 - Displaying notifications on the lock screen
 - And many other useful features
+- Custom sorting based on email address, names, or contacted

 ## What the App Does